 so the inheritance structure looks like below.

-as return type to override that method because Number
+Integer as return type to override that method because Number and Integer class are covariant of Object class.

 Let's see this by the program given below :